RyanDang363/TransferHacks/README.md

 - API keys: OpenAI, Google Routes, Supabase URL + keys (service role on the server for profile reads if RLS blocks anon)

 ## How to run TritonEats

-Do this **in order**: the app calls the API, so bring the API up first, then start Expo.

 ### Step 1 — API (do this first)